Internon/inter-recon/README.md

 Remember if you copy or link the inter-recon script to bin path (ex: /usr/bin/) you can execute the script from where you want.
 It will create the output where you are.

-To use multiple known domain/IPs:
+To use multiple known domain/IPs as eg.:
-- Create file domains.txt
+- Create file domains.txt with all domains or different IPs
-- Execute: inter-recon -T {target file path to use} -d {Directory full path to work on} -w {dictionary full path} -s {scan type} -a; done
+- Execute: inter-recon -T $(pwd)/domains.txt -d $(pwd)/known-domains -w /home/kali/Desktop/tools/inter-recon/dictionaries/without-slash/dict-small-without-slash.txt  -s all -a true

+To use on network/IP as eg.:
+- Execute: inter-recon -t 10.11.1.1/24 -w /home/kali/Desktop/tools/inter-recon/dictionaries/without-slash/dict-small-without-slash.txt -s all -a true

 ## How to use:
   inter-recon.sh [OPTIONS]